 Your children trigger your two core fears better than anyone.
-When they do things wrong or make messes, you will either experience fear of failure (looking bad) or fear of loss (losing them or money).
+When they do things wrong or make messes, you will either experience fear of failure (looking bad) or fear of loss (losing them or reputation or money).
 That is the reason you get angry with them so often.

-Most people have one core fear that is more dominate though, and is their easiest to trigger.
+Most people have one core fear that is more dominant though, and is their easiest to trigger.
 If failure is your trigger, you might feel insulted and get defensive too easy.
 If loss is your trigger you might be overly protective of yourself and feel mistreated all the time.
 See if you can see a pattern with your anger.
 Are you always feeling taken from or do you get angry when you feel insulted?
 If you can figure out your core trigger and recognize it, you will have more power to stop it.

 The problem with anger is it’s a very powerful emotion, even more powerful than love.
 Because of this, it can completely take over, confuse your judgment and cause some really bad, selfish behavior.